luclanet/test-sm/README.md

 # Satmap Candidate Test
 This is the test for candidates for the current developer position at satmap systems.
 This test has 5 parts, candidates should limit themselves to around two hours.

 This test may be designed to run longer than the two hour mark however.
 If you reach the time mark without completion you should consider the test finished.
+These tests do not need to be performed in the order they've been assigned.

 ## Workflow
 - Candidates should clone this repository to their own account.
 DONT FORK!